ANDZRIVE/infrastructure/andzrive/infrastructure/README.md

 This collection provides:

-Creates 1 new user and Group "DevOps"
+<ol> Creates 1 new user and Group "DevOps".

-Creates 5 t2.micro Instances with ami-074cce78125f09d61 image on a board
+Creates 5 t2.micro Instances with ami-074cce78125f09d61 image on a board.

-Provides complite installation of Wordpress engine to Ubutu servers
+Provides complite installation of Wordpress engine to Ubutu servers.

 Thank You for choosing our collection.